awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/ec2-security-group-attached-to-eni.html](https://docs.aws.amazon.com/config/latest/developerguide/ec2-security-group-attached-to-eni.html)

-This AWS control will help you maintain an accurate asset inventory of needed security groups in your CDE by checking that security groups are attached to Amazon EC2 instances or to an ENI\.
+This control will help you maintain an accurate asset inventory of needed security groups in your CDE by checking that security groups are attached to Amazon EC2 instances or to an ENI\.
 A failed finding indicates you may have unused Amazon EC2 security groups\.

-### Related PCI DSS Requirements<a name="pcidss-ec2-3-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-ec2-3-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 2\.4: Maintain an inventory of system components that are in scope for PCI DSS\.**
 If a security group is not attached to an Amazon EC2 instance or an elastic network interface \(ENI\), this is an indication that the resource is no longer in use\.